Accessibility and Inclusion Resources and Procedures

 - A family restroom is located on the first floor.

-- Changing tables are available in the first-floor family restroom, and in the men's and women's restrooms located on the third floor near the Farmstead Cafe.
+- Changing tables are available in the first-floor family restroom, and in the men's and women's restrooms located on the third floor.

 - The Oklahoma History Center is accessible to visitors in wheelchairs.
 All doorways and exhibits are wheelchair compatible and elevators serve all floors.

 - Wheelchairs are available at no charge on a first-come, first-served basis.
 They are located near the Research Center entrance.

 - All restrooms include accessible facilities.

 - Seating is available throughout the exhibits and the rest of the OHC campus.

 - Braille signage is installed in restrooms

 - Lighting in exhibit galleries is dimmed to protect the collections.